Disappearance of Madeleine McCann: Madeleine McCann

-Madeleine Beth McCann was born in Leicester and lived with her family in Rothley, Leicestershire.
+Madeleine Beth McCann was born on 12 May 2003 in Leicester and lived with her family, including her younger twin siblings, a boy and a girl born in 2005, in Rothley, Leicestershire.
 At her parents' request, she was made a ward of court in England shortly after the disappearance, which gave the court statutory powers to act on her behalf.
 Police described Madeleine as blonde-haired with blue-green eyes, a small brown spot on her left calf, and a distinctive dark strip on the iris of her right eye.
 (Note: Gerry McCann (CNN, 11 May 2011): "[T]he technical term is coloboma, where there's a defect in the iris.
 I don't think it is actually.
 I think it's actually an additional bit of colour.
 She certainly had no visual problems.")
-In 2009 the McCanns released age-progressed images of how she may have looked at age six, and in 2012 the Metropolitan Police commissioned one of her at age nine.
+In 2009, the McCanns released age-progressed images of how she may have looked at age six, and in 2012 the Metropolitan Police commissioned one of her at age nine.

 Kate and Gerry McCann

 Madeleine's parents are both physicians and practising Roman Catholics.
-Kate Marie McCann, née Healy (born 1968, Huyton, near Liverpool) attended All Saints School in Anfield, then Notre Dame High School in Everton Valley, graduating in 1992 with a degree in medicine from the University of Dundee.
+Kate Marie McCann, née Healy (born 1968, Huyton, near Liverpool), attended All Saints School in Anfield, then Notre Dame High School in Everton Valley, graduating in 1992 with a degree in medicine from the University of Dundee.
 She moved briefly into obstetrics and gynaecology, then anaesthetics, and later general practice.

 Gerald Patrick McCann (born 1968 in Glasgow) attended Holyrood R.C.
 Secondary School before graduating from the University of Glasgow with a BSc in physiology/sports science in 1989.
 In 1992, he qualified in medicine and in 2002 obtained his MD, also from Glasgow.
 Since 2005, he has been a consultant cardiologist at Glenfield Hospital, Leicester.
 The McCanns met in 1993 in Glasgow and were married in 1998.
-Madeleine was born in 2003 and the twins, a boy and a girl, in 2005.